hrvestigo/holistic-pay/charts/person-structure/README.md

         name: server-cert # volumeMount name has to be "server-cert"
 ```

-When using initContainer for key store, volume will be stored in memory (`emptyDir: medium: "Memory"`)
+When using initContainer for server certificate, volume will be stored in memory (`emptyDir: medium: "Memory"`)

 #### Provide server certificate from predefined secret